ShayanJannati71/ShayanJannati71.github.io/index.md

 ---

 # Welcome
-Hi, I’m **Shayan Jannati**, a PhD researcher in Mechanical Engineering at UBC.
+Hi, I’m **Shayan Jannati**, a PhD researcher and engineer in Mechanical Engineering at UBC.
 My work bridges **biomedical device design, microfabrication, image and signal processing, and simulation** to create innovative tools for cardiac research and medical technologies.

 ---